 We are seeing a strong trend toward more specific, much more transparent communications with major donors.
-Organizations that are sharing their status openly and honestly with their donors are receiving more support.
+Organizations that share their status openly and honestly with their donors are receiving more support.

-During the pandemic, nonprofits are talking about their work very differently.
-Our clients are being frank with their supporters.
-They’re sharing exactly what is going on financially, and what they really need.
-As a result, donors are responding generously.
+During the recent pandemic, we found nonprofits talking about their work very differently.
+Our clients were frank with their supporters.
+They were sharing exactly what is going on financially and what they really needed.
+As a result, donors responded generously.

-A few months later, out of the blue, one of the donors suddenly gifted $40,000.
-The donor explained that he appreciated the Executive Director’s frequent communications, and the transparency she showed in being perfectly open about the numbers.
+A few months later, out of the blue, one of these donors suddenly gifted $40,000.
+The donor explained that he appreciated her frequent communications and the transparency she showed in being perfectly open about the organization’s financial status.

 Capital campaign trend takeaway: When your financial situation shifts – or when you have a major opportunity like a capital campaign – it is more important than ever to be transparent with your donors.

-As a result, we were forced into absolutely direct conversations with our donors.
-No more oblique dancing those awkward discovery and qualification questions.
+Back during the shutdown, we were forced into absolutely direct conversations with our donors.
+No more oblique dancing around with meetings, lunches and social events.

-Now, we are training our clients to move right along with their donors, to find out what they are interested in.
-Be ready to ask your donors, in a very straightforward manner:
+We are training our clients to move right along with their donors and find out what they are interested in.
+Be ready to ask your donors in a very straightforward manner:

 “Could you see yourself becoming more involved with our work?”